vedantchandra/wdtools/README.md

 **Read the Paper:** https://ui.adsabs.harvard.edu/abs/2020arXiv200711598C/abstract

-To get started, clone the repository to your working folder and add this repository to your Python path.
-We recommend installing dependencies using ``conda`` and the provided ``environment.yaml`` file.

 Example usage of wdtools to infer the temperature and surface gravity of a white dwarf from its spectrum:

 ``` python